SABS-R3-Epidemiology/epiabm/python_examples/gibraltar_example/README.md

 Contained within the gibraltar_example/ directory, these scripts runs simulations in which intervention is active or inactive in Gibraltar.
 Output graphs are contained within the gibraltar_example/simulation_outputs/ directory.
 Both simulations are run using the same imput file, considering the real population set up in Gibraltar.

 ## Without Intervention
 The resulting infection curve shows the progression of the disease when the intervention is absent.
 The infection peak occurs around Day 40 with roughly 5k infected individuals.
-Nearly half of the population will be susceptible in 90 days and half of the population is recovered.
+Nearly half of the population is susceptible in 90 days and half of the population is recovered.

 ![without intervention.pt](./simulation_outputs/without_intervention/simulation_flow_SIR_plot.png)